Meša Selimović: Identity

 He was a communist and atheist.

-According to his grandson Nikola, Selimović considered himself to be a Serbian writer of Muslim origin.
-He claimed that his mother received threats from Sarajevo-based organizations because "he (his grandson) did not have a Muslim name", which was the kind of situations which led Selimović to leave Sarajevo and settle in Belgrade in the first place.

 Works

 Selimović began writing fairly late in his life.
 His first short story (Pjesma u oluji / A song in the storm) was published in 1948, when he was thirty-six.
 His first book, a collection of short stories Prva četa (The First Company) was published in 1950 when he was forty.
 His subsequent work, Tišine (Silences) was published eleven years later in 1961.
 The following books Tuđa zemlja (Foreign land, 1962) and Magla i mjesečina (Mist and Moonlight, 1965) did not receive widespread recognition either.

 However, his novel Death and the Dervish (Derviš i smrt, 1966) was widely received as a masterpiece.
 The plot of the novel takes place in 18th-century Sarajevo under Ottoman rule, and reflects Selimović's own torment of the execution of his brother; the story speaks of the futility of one man's resistance against a repressive system, and the change that takes place within that man after he becomes a part of that very system.
 Some critics have likened this novel to Kafka's The Trial.
-It has been translated into many languages, including English, Russian, German, French, Italian, Turkish and Arabic.
+It has been translated into a number of languages, including English, Russian, German, French, Italian, Turkish and Arabic.
 Each chapter of the novel opens with a Quran citation, the first being: "In the name of God, the most compassionate, the most merciful."

 The next novel, Tvrđava (The Fortress, 1970), placed still further in the past, is slightly more optimistic, and fulfilled with faith in love, unlike the lonely contemplations and fear in Death and the Dervish.
-The Fortress and Death and the Dervish are the only novels of Selimović that have thus far been translated into English.
-Subsequent novels Ostrvo (The Island, 1974), featuring an elderly couple facing aging and eventual death on a Dalmatian island, and posthumously published Krug (The Circle, 1983), have not been translated into English.
+The Fortress and Death and the Dervish, as well as the subsequent Ostrvo (The Island, 1974), featuring an elderly couple facing aging and eventual death on a Dalmatian island, are the only novels of Selimović that have thus far been translated into English.
+The posthumously published Krug (The Circle, 1983) has not been translated into English.

 He also wrote a book about Vuk Karadžić's orthographic reforms Za i protiv Vuka (For and Against Vuk), as well as his autobiography, Sjećanja.